 With so many malls, shopping streets and department stores, it's no wonder Shibuya really is a shopper's paradise.
 I found that Ginza is for the high-end shopper, Harajuku is the place to go for Takeshita Street with all its latest pop culture crazes, and Shibuya sits somewhere right in the middle.

 You will find expensive items, fun stores and also cheap funky shops.
-I honestly believe that shopping is one of the best things to do in Shibuya at night because a lot of stores lit up and add to the atmosphere.
+I honestly believe that shopping is one of the best things to do in Shibuya at night because many stores lit up and add to the atmosphere.

 If you fancy some contemporary shopping in Shibuya, make your way to the Shibuya market known as Omotesando Plaza.
 It's a multi-story shopping mall with kawaii clothes and all sort of accessories.
 It feels modern and fun.
 For a more sophisticated shopping experience walk to Omotesando Hills and check out all the world-known posh brands like Bulgari, Apple, Tiffanys and more.